Pasture and Profit in Protected Landscapes programme for South East England

 Mentoring

-By registering for the Pasture and Profit in Protected Landscapes Programme, you can apply to be mentored for up to a year by a friendly farmer who understands the challenges, to support you in your transition.
+By registering for the Pasture and Profit in Protected Landscapes Programme, you have the opportunity to apply to be mentored by a friendly farmer who understands the challenges, to support you in your transition.

 We have trained Pasture for Life farmers as mentors, who have a range of approaches to grazing with sheep and cattle.
 For instance, some house their cattle over the winter while some leave their cattle out year-round.
 What they have in common is that they are either working towards 100% pasture-fed with no grain or feed inputs or have already achieved this through adopting some form of rotational grazing.